Sources of Funding – a quick directory

 Clore Duffield Grants Programme

-The Clore Duffield Foundation mainly supports cultural learning and museum, gallery, heritage and performing arts learning spaces in relation to UK charities with a small number of grants being approved each year.
+The Clore Duffield Foundation mainly supports cultural learning in relation to museum, gallery, heritage and performing arts learning spaces for UK charities.
+A small number of grants are approved each year.

 |Types of Project||Heritage and cultural learning|

 The Mercers Company offers grants under three key areas: young people & education, older people & housing and church & communities.
 In order to establish if your project is covered it would be advisable to email them directly with specific details.

 |Types of Project||Projects that fall within one of three key areas|